 Is There Any Research Surrounding CBD for Cats?

-Unfortunately, there is a lack of research available that analyzes the effects of CBD on cats.
 To date, the vast majority of studies on CBD for pets relate to the compound’s effects on dogs.

 Stephanie McGrath is one of the nation’s leaders regarding the effects of cannabidiol on dogs.
 In one such study, the team looked at how three different delivery methods – cream, oil, and a capsule – impacted how CBD moved through the bodies of healthy canines.